 Determining a custody arrangement for your child should always involve answering one question: what is truly in the best interests of your child?

-I will not preach to you here about how much damage can be and is often caused emotionally, spiritually and mentally to children who are involved in custody battles.
-It is an issue that I personally feel almost insanely passionate about.
+In the perfect world, divorcing parents would work together to successfully arrive at parenting plans and living arrangements for their children post-divorce that are not motivated by emotions or hurt feelings related to their divorce.
+There is an enormous amount of research conducted that confirms the negative effects on a child emotionally, spiritually and mentally when they have been used as a pawn in a custody battle.
 Determining custody should, in a perfect world, have absolutely nothing to do with your personal feelings about your partner and emotions or hurt feelings that arise out of the dissolution of your marriage.
-This is not a chess board and your children are not pawns.
+Divorce is not a chess game and children are not pawns.

-Mediation can be a great place to start to relearn communication skills that may have gone “dormant” over time.
-While you may no longer be enamoured with your soon to be ex, if you have children you most definitely will continue to have to “deal” with them until your child is emancipated, moved out and on their own.
+Mediation is an excellent venue or method of resolving difficult custody issues.
+It can be a great place to start to relearn communication skills that may have gone “dormant” over time.
+While you may no longer be enamored with your soon to be ex, if you have children you most definitely will continue to have to “deal” with them until your child is emancipated, moved out and on their own.
 Now is as good a time as any to try to put your personal feelings aside and promote only what is best for your child.

-If you can reach an agreement as to the custody of your child you will save yourself, your partner and most importantly your child months and sometimes years of emotional turmoil and upset.
+If you can reach an agreement as to the custody of your child you will save yourself, your partner and, most importantly, your child, months and sometimes years of emotional turmoil and upset.
 Just ask any adult you know who suffered through a custody battle as a child and they will tell you of the emotional damage they sustained and how much they had wished their parents could have just gotten along.
 In addition, custody battles are incredibly expensive when the parties cannot agree.
 Third party forensic psychiatrists are often brought in who require retainer fees typically in the thousands of dollars range just to speak with you and your child.
-At the end of the day you may or not get the result that is best for you and your child.
-Why take the power to decide this vitally important issue out of your hands and place it in the hands of third parties who don’t even know your child?